a7medkamel/eb2/README.md

   - [~] fix leak
   - fix damaged hardwood
 - [ ] 2 stairs have finish removed (our fault) 1 stair was existing damage

-### Windows
-- [ ] 4 windows are misaligned, leading to a visible air gap (lets insects and air come in)
-  - one in kitchen
-  - one in upstairs hallway
-  - one in powder room
-  - the window pains probably just need to be re-aligned within their frames
-  - some windows are hard to close (baby room)

 ### Electric
 - [ ] power plug in guest bathroom doesn't work